raspberrypilearning/sonic-pi-competition-2014/lesson-2.md

 1. In their groups students should setup their Raspberry Pis, ensuring they use the same micro SD or SD card from the previous lesson containing their work to boot up and load Sonic Pi.
 They can then continue their work producing a maximum of a 2 minute track.

+1. Mid way through the lesson ask student groups to switch seats with one another to take a look at and play their code.
+Students should then reflect on their own code and see if they can refine it to use some of the practises they've seen other groups implement.

 ## Plenary
 Each school can only submit up to a maximum of three entries to the competition.
-Use the end of the lesson for each group to present their work and run either an 'X-factor' style selection process with the help of some other teachers/members of staff.
+Use the end of the lesson for each group to present all four elements of their work and run either an 'X-factor' style selection process with the help of some other teachers/members of staff.
 Alternatively, ask students to review each others work and run a secret ballot to select the best three entries.